Chuck Connors: Personal life

 Connors was married three times.
-He met his first wife, Elizabeth Jane Riddell Connors, at one of his baseball games, and married her on October 1, 1948.
-They had four sons: Michael (1950–2017), Jeffrey (1952–2014), Stephen (born 1953), and Kevin (1956–2005), and divorced in 1961.
+He met his first wife, Elizabeth Jane Riddell Connors, at one of his baseball games and they were married on October 1, 1948.
+They had four sons.

 Connors married Kamala Devi (1963) the year after co-starring with her in Geronimo.
 She also acted with Connors in Branded, Broken Sabre, and Cowboy in Africa.
 They were divorced in 1973.

 Connors met his third wife, Faith Quabius, when they both appeared in the film Soylent Green (1973).
 They were married in 1977 and divorced in 1979.

 Connors was a supporter of the Republican Party and attended several fundraisers for campaigns for U.S. President Richard M. Nixon.
 Connors also backed Barry Goldwater in the 1964 United States presidential election, and Gerald Ford in the 1976 presidential election.
 He campaigned for Ronald Reagan, a personal friend, and marched in support of the Vietnam War in 1967.

 Leonid Brezhnev, the leader of the Soviet Union, met Connors when Brezhnev arrived on Air Force One at El Toro Marine Corps Air Station with President Richard Nixon in June 1973.
-Brezhnev noticed Connors in the group on the tarmac waiting to receive him and the President.
-Brezhnev shook Connors' hand and then wrapped his arms around him, lifting the much taller Connors completely off his feet by at least a foot.
-The crowd laughed and clapped with approval.
-Later, at a party given by Nixon at the Western White House in San Clemente, California, Connors presented Brezhnev with a pair of Colt Single Action Army "Six-Shooters" (revolvers) which Brezhnev liked greatly.
+Brezhnev noticed Connors in the group on the tarmac waiting to receive the President and him.
+Brezhnev shook Connors' hand and then wrapped his arms around him, and leapt into Connors' arms to be lifted up by the hulking American actor.
+The crowd laughed and clapped at the spectacle.
+Later, at a party given by Nixon at the Western White House in San Clemente, California, Connors presented Brezhnev with a pair of Colt Single Action Army "Six-Shooters" (revolvers), which Brezhnev liked greatly.